 - Seek professional help.
 Encourage the person to see a physician or mental health professional immediately.

-- Reassure your child that there is help and he/she will not feel like this forever
+- Reassure your child that there is help and they will not feel like this forever

 - Do not judge